tgothorp/Gotho.BlazorPdf/MudBlazor.PdfViewer/README.md

-# Gotho.MudBlazor.PdfViewer
+# Mud PDF

-A port of the BlazorBootstrap PDF viewer to work with MudBlazor
+Originally a port of the BlazorBootstrap PDF viewer, Mud PDF is a simple yet powerful PDF solution for MudBlazor.

 ## Installation

 Grab the package from nuget.org;

 ```
-dotnet add package Gotho.MudBlazor.PdfViewer --version 1.1.0
+dotnet add package Gotho.MudBlazor.PdfViewer --version 2.0.0
 ```

 ### Configure